libp2p/js-libp2p/doc/LIMITS.md

 It's possible to limit the amount of incoming and outgoing connections a node is able to make.
 When this limit is reached and an attempt to open a new connection is made, existing connections may be closed to make room for the new connection.

+We can also limit the number of connections in a "pending" state.
+These connections have been opened by a remote peer but peer IDs have yet to be exchanged and/or connection encryption and multiplexing negotiated.
+Once this limit is hit further connections will be closed unless the remote peer has an address in the [allow list](#allowdeny-lists).

 ```js
 const node = await createLibp2pNode({
   connectionManager: {